 The built-in Divi breadcrumbs module makes it so that you won’t need the Yoast SEO plugin to pull breadcrumbs data.

 Since Gutenberg will be built-in to WordPress, many are speculating as to whether it will have a negative impact on the business of these other best WordPress page builder plugins.
-As it stands, Gutenberg is still dealing with a lot of plugin compatibility issues, which hurts performance, which won’t be good for SEO—until these issues are fixed.
+As it stands right now, the block editor seems to be giving them a run for their money.

 That said, Gutenberg’s content blocks are pure HTML/CSS—not shortcodes.
-So while most page builder plugins are non-semantic and require more server requests to deploy properly, Gutenberg will be more SEO-friendly from the get-go.
+So while most page builder plugins are non-semantic and require more server requests to deploy properly, the block editor is more SEO-friendly from the get-go.

 The Best WordPress Page Builder Plugins and Yoast SEO